RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ![](images/set_to_rescue.png)

 This will delete whatever you had on your system earlier and will bring the machine into it's rescue mode.
-Please do not your new root password.
+Please do not forget your new root password.

 ![](images/root_password.png)